Freezing Rain

 Summary

-- Freezing rain events have important and dangerous impacts on the function of nearly all sectors regionwide
+- Freezing rain events have important and dangerous impacts on nearly all sectors region-wide.

 What is Freezing Rain, and How Does it Form?

 Freezing rain occurs when frozen precipitation falls through a warm layer of air, causing the precipitation to melt and change from solid to liquid.
 However, because the surface where it lands is below freezing, the liquid precipitation freezes on contact, creating a dangerous icy layer.
-Typically, the severity of these events is not related to the intensity (i.e. volume of precipitation) of the event, but rather the duration.
+Typically, the severity of freezing rain events is related to the duration of the event.

 Freezing rain events can be caused by multiple atmospheric patterns that have specific sets of conditions: